qtlHD/qtlHD/doc/programming_tutorial.md

 Start with the unit tests in [read_qtab.d](https://github.com/pjotrp/qtlHD/blob/master/src/D/qtl/plugins/qtab/read_qtab.d) (in source code directory qtl/plugins/qtab).
 Currently we read the CSV with *read_csv.d*.
-The implementation of read_csv.d creates a class ReadSimpleCSV wich contains the data as sub-attributes (i.e. data.phenotypes), which get referenced in that container, a typical OOP approach.
+The implementation of read_csv.d creates a class ReadSimpleCSV which contains the data as sub-attributes (e.g., data.phenotypes), which get referenced in that container, a typical OOP approach.
 We should use Tuples instead - which we are doing with more recent code.
 The reason to use Tuples is that objects, such as ReadSimpleCSV, contain a lot of extra